noshp/gitgud/README.md

 ```shell
 git branch [branchname]
 ```
-This is create a new branch, you can name it whatever you want.
+This creates a new branch, you can name it whatever you want.
 For our purposes lets call it `branch1`.

 ```shell
 git checkout [branchname]